jjiajun/pom-token/README.md

   <img src="https://user-images.githubusercontent.com/90031266/168688327-c2692c89-0216-4ad8-be9a-8c718dde0f03.gif" />
 </div>

-## Burn 1 Token
+### Burn 1 Token
 - Burns (permanently destroy) 1 POM token under your wallet address.
 1 POM token will be deducted from the total supply of POM too.
 - Only the owner of the contract can do this for now.

-## Freeze
+### Freeze
 - Prevents any token holder from making any transaction with the token contract.
 - Only the owner of the contract can do this for now.

-## Unfreeze account
+### Unfreeze account
 - Enable token holders to transact with the token contract.
 - Only the owner of the contract can do this for now.

-# Requirements
+# Requirements checked
-- Create a token that has mint, burn & freeze functionality
+- [x] Create a token that has mint, burn & freeze functionality
-- Only owner of contract should be able to mint, burn & freeze
+- [x] Only owner of contract should be able to mint, burn & freeze
-- Verify contract on Etherscan
+- [x] Verify contract on Etherscan
-- Interact with the contract to show the various interaction flow
+- [x] Interact with the contract to show the various interaction flow